Vaccinations continue in county - Sidney Daily News

 The providers for the vaccine this week in Shelby County are: Sidney Shelby County Health Department, Wilson Health, Kroger, Walgreens, CVS pharmacies and Jackson Pharmacy & Wellness Center.

-Health Department: If you are interested in scheduling an appointment, visit http://www.shelbycountyhealthdept.org/ or call 937-498-7249
+Sidney-Shelby County Health Department: Vaccine appointments are available at the Health Department throughout the week and on May 16 at the Sidney-First United Methodist Church from 10 a.m. until 2 p.m.
+If you are interested in scheduling an appointment, visit https://shelbycounty.simplybook.me/v2/ or call 937-498-7249

 Walgreens: Schedule an appointment at https://www.walgreens.com/findcare/vaccination/covid-19 or call 937-492-5340.